Is Sweet Corn Paleo?

 Since corn is high in starch, it’s also high on the glycemic index.
 [2] That means that corn can spike blood sugar levels, which often leads to fatigue, bloating, and unnecessary weight gain.

-Corn was not eaten before the advent of agriculture, let alone Paleolithic times.
-Since we are designed to eat as closely as possible to the way our hunter-gatherer ancestors did, our bodies have not evolved to handle the consumption of corn, particularly as a staple.
+Corn was not eaten before the advent of agriculture, let alone Paleolithic times, so our bodies have not evolved to handle the consumption of corn, particularly as a staple food.

 Corn and other cereal grains contain the harmful compounds lectins and prolamins.
 [3-4] These sneaky anti-nutrients can negatively impact nutrient absorption and also cause inflammation in the body.
 This digestive disruption can also lead to leaky gut syndrome and can trigger the initiation and development of autoimmune diseases.
 [5]

-If you’re not yet convinced that corn's golden gems can cause your body grief, you’ll be surprised to learn that 92 percent of corn planted in the United States is genetically modified.
+If you’re not yet convinced that corn’s golden gems can cause your body grief, you’ll be surprised to learn that 92 percent of corn planted in the United States has been genetically modified.
 [6]

-GMOs, or genetically modified organisms, refer to any crop whose DNA has been modified using genetic engineering technology.
+GMOs, or genetically modified organisms, refer to any crop whose DNA has been modified using genetic engineering technology, and not just simple selective breeding.
 While the health implications of consuming GMOs is a common debate in the scientific community, what we do know is that GMOs create antibiotic-resistant genes in the gut bacteria of those who eat them.
 (7) That’s bad news if you’re sick and need to take antibiotics!

 Corn can show up in our food in tricky ways.
 Read labels carefully: Corn can hide as high-fructose corn syrup, corn meal, corn starch, and even the innocuous-sounding vegetable oil.